ibm-cloud-docs/activity-tracker/at_events_acc_mgt.md

 * Event with action `billing.account-traits.update` that reports the type of MFA that is configured in the account.
 * Event with action `billing.account-mfa.set-off` that indicates that MFA is disabled in the account.

+When you modify the *User list visibility restriction* IAM account setting, you get an event with action `billing.account-traits.update`.